Tedionwe/dart-export/README.md

 # Export Folder

-## Helps export all dart files in a directory
+## Helps export all dart files in a directory recursively

 ### How to use